erazlogo/zotero-markdown-translators/README.md

 - Tag notes (Core plugins: Tag pane - on; Community plugins: Safe mode - off; install Tag Wrangler plugin) (<a href="https://youtu.be/3HTn-lpu08s">video</a>)
 - Search notes (Core plugins: Starred - on) (<a href="https://youtu.be/pp2lTVydVso">video</a>)
 - Note view modes: Edit view and reading view
-- Link visualization: Backlinks, local Graph view, Global Graph view
+- Link visualization: Backlinks, local Graph view, Global Graph view (<a href="https://youtu.be/8ZLO61HdQZY">video</a>)
 ### Connecting Zotero and Obsidian
 - Use Shift-Command-1 shortcut to link a Zotero item to a Bear note (<a href="https://youtu.be/iQiYAoEaD9U">video</a>)
 - Use Shift-Command-2 shortcut to link a Zotero item to an Obsidian note (<a href="https://youtu.be/y4Ye0OFzpQ8">video</a>)